oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 ### Sender-Constrained Tokens
 Sender-constrained tokens limit the impact of a successful attack by preventing the tokens from being moved from the device on which the attack was successfully executed.
 This makes attacks where an attacker gathers a large number of access and refresh tokens on a single device and then sells them for profit more difficult, since the attacker would also have to export the cryptographic keys used to sender constrain the tokens or be able to access them and generate signatures for future use.
 If the attack is being executed on a trusted device to a device with anti-malware, any attempts to exfiltrate tokens or keys may be detected and the device's trust status may be changed.
 Using hardware keys for sender constraining tokens will further reduce the ability of the attacker to move tokens to another device.

 **Limitations:** Sender-constrained tokens, especially sender-constrained tokens that require proof-of-posession, raise the bar for executing the attack and and profiting from exfiltrating tokens.
 The quality of key protection has an impact on the effectiveness of the attack.
 Although a software proof-of-posession key is better than no proof-of-posession key, an attacker may still exfiltrate the software key.
 Hardware keys will be harder to exfiltrate, but come with additional implementation complexity.
-An attacker that controls the initiating device may still be able to excercise they key, even if it is in hardware, thus the main protection derived from sender constrianed tokens is preventing them from being moved from the Initiating Device to another device that can be used to profit from the attack.
+An attacker that controls the Initiating Device may still be able to excercise they key, even if it is in hardware, thus the main protection derived from sender constrianed tokens is preventing them from being moved from the Initiating Device to another device that can be used to profit from the attack.

 ### User Experience
 The user experience should preserve the context within which the protocols were initiated and communicate this clearly to the user when they are asked to authorize, authenticate or present a credential.
 In preserving the context, it should be clear to the user who invoked the flow, why it was invoked and what the consequence of completing the authorization, authentication or credential presentation.
 The user experience should reinforce the message that unless the user initiated the authorization request, or was expecting it, they should decline the request.